Life imprisonment in Singapore: Cases of culpable homicide not amounting to murder

 The case of Constance Chee was referred to in several cases.
-One of the cases was Aguilar Guen Garlejo, a Filipino maid who killed her friend Jane Parangan La Puebla and disposed of two suitcases containing the victim's dismembered body parts at Orchard Road and MacRitchie Reservoir respectively.
+One of the cases was Guen Garlejo Aguilar, a Filipino maid who killed her friend Jane Parangan La Puebla and disposed of two suitcases containing the victim's dismembered body parts at Orchard Road and MacRitchie Reservoir respectively.
 Aguilar, who was found to be suffering from depression, pleaded guilty to a reduced charge of culpable homicide and sentenced to ten years in jail.
 V. K. Rajah, the judge who also heard Constance Chee's case, heard Aguilar's case and took into consideration the root of her illness being her financial woes, and that with strong familial support, and her progressive recovery from depression since the start of her treatment while in remand, Aguilar's future risk of re-offending was low.
 Justice Rajah quoted about the conduct of Aguilar under influence of her depression, "By choosing to plant the deceased's head and torso in two very public places, her behaviour strikes one as nothing short of incoherent and incomprehensible,...
 Her post-offence conduct was baffling and testament to the workings of a tortured mind".

 Another was the 2005 case of 27-year-old Lim Ah Liang, a male prostitute who stabbed and hammered his 37-year-old lover Ho Kien Leong to death.
 Lim was initially charged with murder but pled guilty to culpable homicide due to dysthymia, a life-long depressive disorder, that severely impaired his mental faculties at the time of the killing.
 The trial judge, V. K. Rajah (judge of the above two cases), having considered the elderly age of Lim's mother and stepfather, the lack of familial support, and the lifelong need to subject Lim to medication and a controlled environment based on his condition, decided to sentence Lim to life imprisonment.